cloudfoundry/diego-release/README.md

 - [Supported Data Stores for Diego](docs/data-stores.md) describes how to configure Diego to use either SQL for its data store and how to arrange automatic migration of data from etcd to MySQL or Postgres for old deployment that are using etcd.
 - [Data Store Encryption](docs/data-store-encryption.md) explains how to manage the ring of encryption keys that Diego uses to secure data at rest.

+### <a name="component-coordination"></a>Component Coordination

+- (**Experimental**) [Migrating from Consul to SQL Locks](docs/migrating-from-consul-to-sql-locks.md) explains how to migrate the BBS and auctioneer from coordinating around a lock in Consul to coordinating around one stored in the Diego relational database.

 ### <a name="monitoring-inspection"></a>Monitoring and Inspection